Ironikus/email-encoder-bundle/readme.txt

 * Also supports special chars, like é, â, ö, Chinese characters etcetera
 * Use the Encoder Form to manually create encoded scripts

-= Foggy Email Integration =
-This plugin is fully integrated with [foggy.email](https://foggy.email/) to protect your emails on the next level.
-Foggy Email allows you to create protected emails to hide your real email address.
-In combination with Email Encoder, it will create for each email on your website a protected email address to hide your real one.
-Example: me@myemail.com will be converted to hgulo@foggy.email - Your website visitor will see hgulo@foggy.email on your website instead your real email.
-Once they send an email to this address, it gets automatically forwarded to your inbox.

 = Compatibilities =
 * The plugin works with mostly any theme and plugin.
 Some special ones need special treatment.
 Down below you can learn more about that.
 * Compatible with the Maintenance plugin from WP Maintenance